A survey on spectral conditions for some extremal graph problems: Extremal spectral problem for Tur a n type

-This question was also proposed in \cite{Niki2009jctb}.
-The answer is positive.
+This question was also proposed and answered in \cite{Gui1996, Niki2009jctb}.
+Speaking rather broadly, the spectral bound can imply the edge bound of Tur\'{a}n's theorem.
 It is well-known that ${e(G)} \le \frac{n}{2}\lambda (G)$, with equality if and only if $G$ is regular.
 Although the Tur\'{a}n graph $T_r(n)$ is sometimes not regular, but it is nearly regular.
 Upon calculation, we can verify that

 Let $n=rs +t$ where $0\le t<r$ and $s= \lfloor n/r \rfloor$.
 Hence the Tur\'{a}n graph $T_r(n)$ has $t$ parts of size $s+1$ and $r-t$ parts of size $s$, and we can compute that

 and

 With the help of the observation in (\ref{eqdeng}), the spectral Tur\'{a}n theorem implies that